Deducteam/isabelle_dedukti/README.md

   * In a database associated with a given theory, there might be proofs labelled from another theory.
 Fix: those proofs are not too many so they are just translated in this theory.
   * Somehow, the databases for Nat and Sum_type use proofs from Product_Type while they are independent in the dependency graph.
 Fix: add explictly the connection in the graph.
   * Quickcheck_random fails to build (it is actually unsound).
 Fix: remove it from the dependency graph (together with other theories).
+  * The -o is used in a awkward way.
+You just nee to call with <something>.lp or <something>.dk, whatever the <something> is.

 ## Project structure